adaltas/node-each/README.md

 npm run test
 ```

-To automatically generate a new version:
+To automatically generate a new version and publish it:

 ```
 yarn run release
-git push --follow-tags origin master
 ```

 Package publication is handled by the CI/CD with GitHub action.